somari-io/www-v2/content/updates/_index.md

 ---
 title: "Product Updates"
-summary: "All the product updates in one place"
+summary: "Here you will find all the notable updates we make to Somari."
 ---